30-Second Overview

 - Installation art, video art, digital art

-- Curatorial practice, arts administration
+- Curatorial practice and arts administration

 - Socially engaged art